masfaraud/design3d/docs/source/how-tos.rst

 ==============================================
-Section on how to create Basic volmdlr objects
+Section on how to create Basic design3d objects
 ==============================================

 Basic Objects